Dane County Regional Airport-Truax Field

 Nearby Food

-Featured Bite The Jet Room Scramble and a plate-sized cinnamon roll with a front-row view of F-35s on the tarmac.
+Featured Bite The Jet Room Scramble and a plate-sized cinnamon roll at Pat O'Malley's.

 Airport data for reference only and may be outdated.